 The central point in the case was whether the physician digressed from the standard of care by not following up the negative rapid strep test with a throat culture.
 The opposing legal team produced infectious disease experts to testify that no competent laboratory in the country would fail to do so.
 They supported their claim with recommendations from the Red Book and numerous textbooks which stated that back-up cultures are necessary for a negative rapid strep test because of the test's low sensitivity.
 They also argued that CLIA and COLA regulations were violated because the package insert for the test included comments about following up negative tests with a culture.

-The clinical issue is that rapid strep tests have very high specificity – in the range of 98 percent to 99 percent – so patients with a positive test likely do have an infection.
-However, the sensitivity of most current rapid strep tests ranges from 90 percent to 95 percent.
-So about 5 percent of patients with a negative rapid strep test result would test positive on bacterial culture.
+The clinical issue is that rapid strep tests have very high specificity – in the range of 98 percent to 99 percent – so there are very few false positives.
+However, the sensitivity of most current rapid strep tests ranges from 90 percent to 95 percent, so there is a greater chance of false negatives.
 There have been few studies to show whether these patients with false-negative rapid strep tests are actually infected.
 One small study showed that about 40 percent of such patients do, in fact, have a strep infection, as indicated by a rise in strep antibody titers.
 Presumably the other 60 percent are non-infected strep carriers.
 This means that if 200 patients with sore throats presented to the office and the rapid strep test was the only method used, only about one patient would actually have strep and be missed because a follow-up culture was not done (assuming a rate of 20 percent strep).

 In the 1990s, the infectious disease community spent a great deal of energy creating “expert” opinions recommending follow-up cultures for negative strep tests.
 At the same time, it became common practice in primary care to rely solely on the rapid strep test.